ammarfaizi2/uniqqs/README.md

 # uniqqs

-Uniq for URL with query string filter.
+Uniq for URL list with query string filter.

 # Installation
 ```